MicheeBeeshi/MVP-Library/README.md

 ## What our Program Does

-This program runs like a library where you can follow the instructions to explore a default collction of books and play games related to them, or upload your own library file to explore and play.
+This program runs like a library where you can follow the instructions to explore a default collction of books and play games related to them.
+Or upload your own library file to explore and play.

 ## How to Build/Run